Sokada101/DSA-progress_tracker/README.md

 ## Features

 * User authentication
-* Ability to log their problems that users have solved.
+* Ability to log the problems that users have solved.
+* Ability to log the problems that users have unsolved.
 * Ability to check which problems users need to revisit.
 * Ability to search problems that users have logged.
+* Ability to use pagination.